reshama/git-intro-workshop4-pyladies/resource_commit_message.md

 # Useful Commit Messages

+## What is a Commit?
+* each commit represents a snapshot of our whole project
+* and also a change from a previous commit

 ## Commit log
 * it is a list of changes
 * a list of actions you (or someone) have taken that have resulted in versions of the work